 Professionals from these groups are encouraged to take action on one or more of the roles and responsibilities identified below that can promote adolescent health.

 Benefits of after-school, summertime, or community programs:

 - During after-school activities, children develop social skills, improve academic performance, and establish strong relationships with adults.1

 - Participation in club activities is linked to higher academic performance and self-esteem,2 and participation in sports is linked to higher social competence.2-4

 - Sports participation is also linked with better health and lower likelihood of obesity.5, 6

-- After-school and community programs provide youth with safe, enriching environments to grow and develop skills outside of school and can provide youth with a sense of accomplishment.
+- After-school and community programs provide adolescents with safe, enriching environments to grow and develop skills outside of school and can provide them with a sense of accomplishment.